Jonny Gray: Professional career

 In 2013, Gray was offered a full-time contract for three years by Glasgow Warriors Domestically, the 2014–15 season saw Gray play a prominent role in Glasgow Warriors' maiden Pro12 title triumph.

 At just 21 years of age, Gray was named captain of Glasgow Warriors in November 2015, taking over from recently retired mentor Alastair Kellock.
-He became a co-captain with Henry Pyrgos for the 2016-17 season but following the arrival of Dave Rennie as Warriors' head coach, the club reverted to a sole captaincy.
-For the 2017-18 season Rennie named Ryan Wilson as captain though Gray remained in the leadership group.
+He became a co-captain with Henry Pyrgos for the 2016–17 season but following the arrival of Dave Rennie as Warriors' head coach, the club reverted to a sole captaincy.
+For the 2017–18 season Rennie named Ryan Wilson as captain though Gray remained in the leadership group.

 In December 2017, it was announced that Gray had extended his contract at the Warriors until May 2020, after rejecting an offer from Bristol Rugby.
 It was announced in January 2020 that Gray would join Exeter Chiefs on a two-year contract ahead of the 2020–21 season, joining up with his Scotland teammates Stuart Hogg, Sam Skinner and Sam Hidalgo-Clyne.

-On 4 July 2024, Gray signed for French side Bordeaux, competing in the Top 14 competition for the 2024-25 season, after his early departure from Exeter.
+On 4 July 2024, Gray signed for French side Bordeaux, competing in the Top 14 competition for the 2024–25 season, after his early departure from Exeter.

+Transferred from Bordeaux to Perpignan (USAP) in March 2026.